 - However, as part of the new targets for the EU Renewable Energy Directive, the German target will soon be increased to 40 %.
 New measures will be required to achieve this target.

 Switching the energy supply to renewable energy sources is one of the most important strategies in the fight against the climate crisis.
 An important side effect is that Germany can largely supply itself with renewable energy sources.
 The expansion of renewable energies therefore reduces dependence on raw material imports.

 In the public debate, the conversion of electricity generation to renewable energy sources plays a central role.
 The consumption of fuels for transportation and fuels for heat generation accounts for around 80 % of final energy consumption.
 Gross final energy consumption according to the EU Renewable Energy Directive includes all energy consumption by end consumers.
 In addition to final energy consumption, it also includes the power plants' own consumption and line losses.

 Assessing the development

-The indicator shows the ratio of renewable energy use to the total gross energy consumption and gross electricity consumption in Germany.
+The indicator compares the electricity, district heating, fuels and other renewable energy used in Germany on the basis of renewable energy sources with total gross final energy consumption.
+Gross final energy consumption includes the final energy consumption of end consumers as well as transmission losses and power plants' own consumption.
 The data used are provided by the Working Group on Renewable Energy Statistics (AGEE-Stat, in German only) and Working Group on Energy Balances (AGEB).

-More detailed information (in German only): 'Energieverbrauch nach Energieträgern, Sektoren und Anwendungen' and 'Stromerzeugung erneuerbar und konventionell'.
+More detailed information (in German only): 'Energieverbrauch nach Energieträgern, Sektoren und Anwendungen'.